8.4 Ensuring Application in Practice

 - Revise training and testing procedures for new drivers along graduated licensing lines.

-- Establishment of enforcement programmes addressed at specific high-risk behaviours, guided by intelligence on where and when the behaviours occur.
+- Establishment of enforcement programmes addressed at specific high-risk behaviours, guided by intelligence on where and when it occurs.

 - Ensure increased compliance with line markings, sign and signal controls.